 is chairman and chief executive officer of American Express Company, a financial services company.
 Mr. Chenault joined American Express in 1981 and was named president of the U.S. division of American Express Travel Related Services Company, Inc. in 1993, vice chairman of American Express Company in 1995, president and chief operating officer in 1997 and chairman and chief executive officer in 2001.
 He is a director of The Procter & Gamble Company.
 Mr. Chenault became an IBM director in 1998.

 is retired chairman and chief executive officer of United Parcel Service, Inc., a provider of specialized transportation and logistics services.
-He is chair of IBM’s Audit Committee and a member of IBM’s Executive Committee.
-He will become IBM's Presiding Director effective May 1, 2014.
+He is IBM’s Presiding Director, chair of IBM’s Audit Committee and a member of IBM’s Executive Committee.
 Mr. Eskew joined United Parcel Service in 1972.
 He was named corporate vice president for industrial engineering in 1994, group vice president for engineering in 1996, executive vice president in 1999, vice chairman in 2000, and he was chairman and chief executive officer from 2002 until his retirement at the end of 2007.
-Mr. Eskew remains on the board of United Parcel Service, and he is also a director of Eli Lilly and Company and 3M Company.
+Mr. Eskew remained on the board of United Parcel Service until the end of 2014.
+He is a director of Allstate Corporation, Eli Lilly and Company and 3M Company.
 In addition, he is chairman of the Annie E. Casey Foundation.
 Mr. Eskew became an IBM director in 2005.

 Andrew N. Liveris, 60

-is chairman and chief executive officer of The Boeing Company, an aerospace company and manufacturer of commercial jetliners and military aircraft.
+is chairman and chief executive officer of The Boeing Company, an aerospace company and manufacturer of commercial airplanes and defense, space and security systems.
 He is a member of IBM’s Executive Compensation and Management Resources Committee.
 Mr. McNerney joined Boeing in his current role in 2005.
 Beginning in 1982, he served in management positions at General Electric Company, including as president and chief executive officer of GE Aircraft Engines from 1997 to 2000.
 From 2001 to 2005, he served as chairman and chief executive officer of 3M Company.
 Mr. McNerney is chairman of the President’s Export Council.
 He is also a director of The Procter & Gamble Company.
 Mr. McNerney became an IBM director in 2009.

 IBM’s Board of Directors is responsible for supervision of the overall affairs of the Company.
 To assist it in carrying out its duties, the Board has delegated certain authority to several committees.
-Following the Annual Meeting in 2014, the Board will consist of 13 directors.
+Following the Annual Meeting in 2015, the Board will consist of 14 directors.
 In the interim between Annual Meetings, the Board has the authority under the by-laws to increase or decrease the size of the Board and to fill vacancies.
-The Board held nine meetings during 2013.
+The Board held nine meetings during 2014.
 The Board and the Directors and Corporate Governance Committee recognize the importance of director attendance at Board and committee meetings.
-In 2013, overall attendance at Board and committee meetings was over 97%.
-Attendance was at least 75% for each director.
-Information about board attendance at the Company’s 2013 Annual Meeting of Stockholders and the Company’s policy with regard to board members’ attendance at annual meetings of stockholders is available at http://www.ibm.com/investor/governance/director-attendance-at-annual-meeting.html?subtabs=open.
+In 2014, overall attendance at Board and committee meetings was over 94%.
+Attendance was at least 75% for each director except Mr. Zambrano who died in May 2014.
+Information about board attendance at the Company’s 2014 Annual Meeting of Stockholders and the Company’s policy with regard to board members’ attendance at annual meetings of stockholders is available at http://www.ibm.com/investor/governance/director-attendance-at-annual-meeting.html?subtabs=open.

 The Directors and Corporate Governance Committee is responsible for leading the search for qualified individuals for election as directors to ensure the Board has the right mix of skills, expertise and background.
 The Board believes that the following attributes are key to ensuring the continued vitality of the Board and excellence in the execution of its duties: experience as a leader of a business, firm or institution; mature and practical judgment; the ability to comprehend and analyze complex matters; effective interpersonal and communication skills; and strong character and integrity.
 Each of the Company’s directors has these attributes.
 In identifying potential director candidates, the Committee and the Board also focus on ensuring that the Board reflects a diversity of experiences, backgrounds and individuals.